 So, to check if the URLs on your website are working or not, use the following online tools.

-SEMrush SEO Ideas – This SEMrush Project tool checks if you have a keyword in your title and meta tag and offers suggestions if you don’t.
+SEMrush On Page SEO Checker – This SEMrush Project tool checks if you have a keyword in your title and meta tag and offers suggestions if you don’t.
 Just enter a target keyword and this tool provides you with a detailed list of actionable, tailor-made optimization tips for each page of your website.